 Tuesday, June 26th: Primary Election.

-Monday, October 15th: Earliest day your general election ballot might be mailed to you.
+Monday, October 15th: First day you might receive your general election ballot in the mail.

 Monday, October 29th: Last day to register to vote and still receive a general election ballot in the mail.

 Tuesday, November 6th: General Election Day!

 People can register to vote or change their party affiliation at govotecolorado.com or by texting “CO” to “2Vote.

 Coloradans can also register or change registration information by appearing in person at their county clerk’s offices, according to the Colorado Secretary of State’s Office